ImplFerris/pico-pico/src/std-to-no-std/no-main.md

 async fn main(_spawner: Spawner) {}
 ```

 We have changed the function signature.
-The function must accept a Spawner as its argument to satisfy embassy’s requirements, and the function is now marked as async.
+The function must accept a `Spawner` as its argument to satisfy embassy’s requirements, and the function is now marked as `async`.

 ## Are we there yet?